puppetlabs/puppet-docs/source/pe/3.7/r10k_yaml.md

 ###zack-r10k module

 Some Puppet users configure r10k.yaml with the help of the [zack-r10k](https://forge.puppetlabs.com/zack/r10k) module.
 If you choose to use the zack-r10k module, we suggest using only its configuration functions.
+Note that this module does not support SLES.